Performance of Domain-Wall Encoding for Quantum Annealing: Discrete Quadratic Models

 to the total Hamiltonians~\eqref{eq:Hoh} and~\eqref{eq:Hdw}, respectively.
 Again the penalty weight $\mu$ must be sufficiently large to ensure the constraint satisfaction in the ground state (see~\cite{stollenwerkFGA2019} for details).
 Note that both constraints are equivalent to the proper coloring of a graph with edged $E$.
 This relation to graph coloring is extensively discussed e.g.\ in~\cite{stollenwerk2020}.

 Due to precision problems of the D-Wave quantum annealer, in~\cite{stollenwerkFGA2019} it was found, that the largest instances with non-vanishing success probability where 29 instance with $n=7$ flights and $m=2$.
 We used these instances for our study.
+Given that no variable in the flight gate assignment problems studied here is larger than $m=3$, all domain-wall encodings used for these problems are also special cases of binary encoding.